mathieucarbou/MycilaJSY/README.md

 - Sync mode and async mode (non-blocking)
 - Core, stack size and interval can be configured
-- Energy reset
 - Automatically detect baud rate
+- Energy reset live at runtime
-- Switch bauds rate to any supported speed live at runtime without reset
+- Switch bauds rate to any supported speed live at runtime
 - Configurable Serial (Serial2 by default)
 - Metrics: